Carlos Corporán: Milwaukee Brewers

 Corporán was drafted by Milwaukee in the 12th round of the 2003 Major League Baseball Draft.
 In 2003, he played for their Rookie-League Helena Brewers and Arizona Brewers.
-He was promoted to the Class-A Beloit Snappers in 2004; he stayed in Class-A in 2005, but with the West Virginia Power.
-In 2006 and 2007, Corporán split his time between the Class-A Advanced Brevard County Manatees and the Double-A Huntsville Stars.
+He was promoted to the Single-A Beloit Snappers in 2004; he stayed in Single-A in 2005, but with the West Virginia Power.
+In 2006 and 2007, Corporán split his time between the High-A Brevard County Manatees and the Double-A Huntsville Stars.

 He started the 2008 season in Huntsville, but was later promoted to the Triple-A Nashville Sounds.
 In early 2009, he served as a backup catcher in Nashville before being called up to Milwaukee when backup catcher Mike Rivera sprained his ankle.
 In his only plate appearance for Milwaukee, he got his first hit in the majors off of shortstop Paul Janish.
 Corporán returned to Nashville after Rivera returned to playing.
 After the 2009 season, he filed for free agency.

 Arizona Diamondbacks

-He was signed to a minor league contract by the Arizona Diamondbacks on December 4, 2009.
+Corporán was signed to a minor league contract by the Arizona Diamondbacks on December 4, 2009.
 He also received an invitation to spring training as part of the contract.
-In 2010, Corporán played for the class AAA Reno Aces of the Pacific Coast League.
+In 2010, Corporán played for the class Triple-A Reno Aces of the Pacific Coast League.
 In 87 games, he hit for a .290 batting average, 12 home runs and 50 runs batted in.

 Houston Astros

 On June 10, 2011, Corporán was called up by the Houston Astros to replace back-up catcher Robinson Cancel.
-Corporan was later removed from the 40-man roster, but had his contract purchased again on July 15, 2012.
+In 52 games for the Astros, he batted .188/.253/.253 with no home runs and 11 RBI.
+On November 16, Corporán was removed from the 40-man roster and sent outright to the Triple-A Oklahoma City RedHawks.

+On July 15, 2012, the Astros selected Corporán's contract, adding him back to their active roster.
+In 27 appearances for Houston, he slashed .269/.310/.449 with four home runs and 13 RBI.

-In 2013, Corporán appeared in a career-high 64 major league games.
-He hit for a .225 batting average with 7 home runs and 20 RBI.
-He was designated for assignment by the Astros on January 19, 2015.
+In 2013, Corporán appeared in a career-high 64 major league games, and hit .225/.287/.361 with seven home runs and 20 RBI.
+He made 55 appearances for the Astros during the 2014 season, batting .235/.302/.376 with six home runs and 19 RBI.
+Corporán was designated for assignment by the Astros on January 19, 2015.

 Texas Rangers

-On January 21, 2015, Corporán was traded to the Texas Rangers for minor league pitcher Akeem Bostick.
+On January 21, 2015, Corporán was traded to the Texas Rangers in exchange for minor league pitcher Akeem Bostick.
 In 33 games for the Rangers, he batted .178/.244/.299, hitting 3 home runs and driving in 15 runs.
 His season ended prematurely after suffering a thumb injury in mid-July.
-On October 26, 2015, he refused a minor league assignment by the Rangers and instead, opted for free agency.
+On October 26, he refused a minor league assignment by the Rangers and instead, opted for free agency.

 Tampa Bay Rays

 On January 26, 2016, Corporán signed a minor league contract with the New York Yankees, with an invite to spring training.
-On April 2, 2016, Corporán was traded to the Tampa Bay Rays in exchange for cash considerations.
-He was released on May 20, 2016, after the team signed J. P. Arencibia.
+On April 2, Corporán was traded to the Tampa Bay Rays in exchange for cash considerations.
+He was released on May 20, after the team signed J. P. Arencibia.